 Table of contents

-- 1. Apply filters to find the data you need
+- 1. Apply filters to find and visualize data you need

 - 2. Use Google Sheets to collect data from Google Forms